tayyabsayyad/unix-mkdocs/courses/unixquickstart/module3/file_system.md

 1115   1672   20203  225   422   6335  761   8743           iomem

 ```

+###  /snap

+/snap stores files and folders installed using snap

 Information of this directory is created dynamically by the operating system.
 It contains the information about the running processes and it also containts the information of the system like file system, interrupts etc